 Ancient Nutrition SBO – Probiotic blend has 25 billion CFUs including Saccharomyces boulardii, Bacillus coagulans, Bacillus clausii, and Bacillus subtilis.
 Because it contains an ideal blend of strains it is considered among the best probiotics for SIBO.
 It also contains healthy adaptogenic mushrooms that help support a healthy microbiome.
 Third-party tested and GMP certified.

 Florastor is a reputable brand of Saccharomyces boulardii that has over 2000 positive reviews.
 It even contains the researched strain of Saccharomyces boulardii lyo CNCM I-745.
 This strain helps with many digestive conditions and is also supportive of healing from histamine issues.
 If you are on a budget, this is the best value for your money.
 It can be safely taken if you have candida or yeast overgrowth too.
-Often, it is one of the easiest to tolerate probiotics out there.
-Certified GMP product and third-party inspected.
+Often, it is one of the easiest-to-tolerate probiotics out there.
+Certified GMP product and third-party inspection.

 BioGaia Protectis chewable tablets are geared towards, children, toddlers, and teens because they are chewable and in a lower dose.
 They contain the research-validated strain Lactobacillus Reuteri for reducing SIBO symptoms.
-It comes in lemon-lime flavor and contains 100 million CFU of Lactobacillus Reuteri DSM 17938.
-GMP certified company with third-party testing.
+It comes in a lemon-lime flavor and contains 100 million CFU of Lactobacillus Reuteri DSM 17938.
+GMP-certified company with third-party testing.

 What is SIBO?

 SIBO, or small intestinal bacterial overgrowth, is a condition where excess bacteria grow in the small intestine where they normally shouldn’t grow.

 Not only does this make people uncomfortable, but these bacteria also begin to digest food particles and rob the body of nutrients.

 These bacteria can ferment your foods in the wrong places and cause pain, bloating, and more.